sderev/wslshot/changelog.d/20251203_021809_sderev_retro_changelog.md

 Fixed
 -----
-- `stage_screenshots` now falls back to staging files individually when batch `git add` fails, so valid captures still reach the index.
+- Staging now falls back to individual file staging when batch `git add` fails, so valid captures still reach the index.
 - Screenshot discovery is case-insensitive, so files like `IMAGE.PNG` and `SHOT.JPG` are included.
-- Config writes fsync both file and directory entries to avoid losing settings if the system crashes mid-save.
+- Config saves are crash-safe to avoid losing settings if the system crashes mid-save.